web3-engineer/web3-engineer/README.md

 ### 🎯 Hello World ### 👾 Hello Agents ###
 💻 Computer Engineer and Data Scientist.

-what i know is just a small piece of the infinite garden 👁️‍🗨️
+What i know is just a small piece of the infinite garden 👁️‍🗨️

 +75 smart contracts deployed on various mainnets ✅